Solomonayele/Group-project-/README.md

 After installing the JDK click on the elephant icon on the top right side IntelliJ to synchronize your project and dependencies.
 Once that is complete, ensure that "Salon_App" run configuration is selected in the dropdown to the left of the green play button on the top right side of the toolbar and then click the play button.
 The project will compile and then start the application.
+To exit, simply "x" out of the user interface window.